pingcap/docs-tidb-operator/en/br-federation-architecture.md

 The backup process in the data plane consists of three phases:

 1. **Phase One:** Request PD to pause region scheduling and Garbage Collection (GC).
 As each TiKV instance might take snapshots at different times, pausing scheduling and GC can avoid data inconsistencies between TiKV instances during snapshot taking.
-Since the TiDB components are interconnected across multiple Kubernetes clusters, executing this operation in one Kubernetes affects the entire TiDB cluster.
+Since the TiDB components are interconnected across multiple Kubernetes clusters, executing this operation in one Kubernetes cluster affects the entire TiDB cluster.

 2. **Phase Two:** Collect meta information such as `TidbCluster` CR and EBS volumes, and then request AWS API to create EBS snapshots.
 This phase must be executed in each Kubernetes cluster.